JerBouma/FinanceDatabase/README.md

        'Diversified Financial Services', 'Insurance'], dtype=object)
 ```

 Given this information, it then becomes possible to filter the database based on the parameters you are interested in.
-For example, if you are interested 'Insurance' companies in the 'Netherlands' you can use the following.
+For example, if you are interested in 'Insurance' companies in the 'Netherlands', you can use the following.
 Note that I omit the `sector` here, given that the selection I make is on a deeper level and therefore it is a given that the sector is 'Financials'.

 ```python
 equities.select(